A Tolkien Compass: Publication history

 A Tolkien Compass was published in paperback by Open Court in 1975.
 They brought out a second edition in 2003, adding a scholarly foreword by Tom Shippey.
+The essays consisted mainly of Lobdell's selections from the first and second Conferences on Middle-earth.
 The book has been translated into French, Swedish, and Turkish.
+There are no illustrations.

 Reception

-A Tolkien Compass appeared at a time when "in the United Kingdom at least, professing an interest in Tolkien was almost certain death for any hopeful candidate seeking entrance to a department of English".
-The first edition included Tolkien's "Guide to the Names in The Lord of the Rings"; Tom Shippey in his foreword called this "immensely valuable" and "deplored" the fact that the Tolkien Estate had demanded it be omitted from later editions.
-Shippey described the essays as written in the "Age of Innocence" before Tolkien studies became professionalised, and as such offering "freshness, candor, and a sense of historical depth" that cannot be repeated.
-He noted that some of the early predictions were wrong – for instance, Tolkien had not written much of The Lord of the Rings before the Second World War – but many others have been substantiated, such as Richard C. West's account of Tolkien's use of medieval-style interlacing as a narrative structure.
-Janet Brennan Croft has written that West's essay "has proven to have particularly long-lasting impact".
+Tom Shippey commented that A Tolkien Compass appeared "at a time when, in the United Kingdom at least, professing an interest in Tolkien was almost certain death for any hopeful candidate seeking entrance to a department of English".
+The first edition included Tolkien's "Guide to the Names in The Lord of the Rings"; Shippey called this "immensely valuable" and "deplored" the fact that the Tolkien Estate had demanded it be omitted from later editions.
+Shippey described the essays as written in the "Age of Innocence" before Tolkien studies became professionalised, and as such offer "freshness, candor, and a sense of historical depth" that cannot be repeated.
+He noted that some of the early predictions, made before The Silmarillion appeared in 1977 or The History of The Lord of the Rings in 1988–1992, were wrong.
+For instance, Tolkien had not written much of The Lord of the Rings before the Second World War; but many other predictions have been substantiated, such as Richard C. West's account of Tolkien's use of medieval-style interlacing as a narrative structure.

-The Tolkien scholar Gergely Nagy called the book "a significant early collection".
+The Tolkien scholar Janet Brennan Croft has written that West's essay "has proven to have particularly long-lasting impact", while the medievalist Gergely Nagy called the book "a significant early collection".

-David Bratman described the book as "the first commercially published collection of scholarship from the Tolkien fan community."
+The librarian and Tolkien scholar David Bratman described the book as "the first commercially published collection of scholarship from the Tolkien fan community."
 He commented that the essays were originally papers for conferences organised by fans, but were for the most part written by scholars, and that two of the chapters were seen by scholars as "classics in the field": Richard C. West's essay on "The Interlace Structure of The Lord of the Rings, and Bonniejean Christensen's on "Gollum's Character Transformations in The Hobbit".

-Jean MacIntyre, regretting that scholars have paid relatively little attention to The Hobbit compared to his other novels, notes that A Tolkien Compass takes the children's book seriously with two frequently-consulted essays.
+The librarian Jean MacIntyre, regretting that scholars have paid relatively little attention to The Hobbit compared to Tolkien's other novels, has noted that A Tolkien Compass takes the children's book seriously with two frequently-consulted essays, namely Matthews's psychological interpretation of The Hobbit (MacIntyre notes that Randel Helms had "mocked" this), and Christensen's account of Tolkien's revisions of The Hobbit as he updated Gollum's character.